Board of Directors

 He is a graduate of the University of North Carolina at Charlotte, with a BS in Criminal Justice and a second major in Psychology.
 Ross is an Eagle Scout.

 Mrs. Gilbert is a graduate of Clemson University and received her Masters of Nursing at George Washington University.
-Originally from Rock Hill, SC, Casey has lived in Lincoln County for the past 12 years.
+Originally from Rock Hill, SC, Casey has lived in Lincoln County for the past 14 years.
 Casey's husband, Keson is a Lincoln County native and they have 2 children, Greyson and Keeley Grace.
-Mrs. Gilbert works with Medicare patients for United Healthcare, insuring all of their healthcare needs are met and she is also a certified child medical examiner for the Lincoln and Gaston County Child Advocacy Centers.
+Mrs. Gilbert works with Medicare patients in Lincoln and Catawba counties, ensuring all of their healthcare needs are met and she is also a certified child medical examiner for the Lincoln and Gaston County Child Advocacy Centers.
 Casey is an avid football fan and enjoys attending Clemson games any chance she can get.

 Mrs. Byrne lives in Lincoln County with her husband, 1 year old daughter, newborn son, and four dogs on a wooded farm in Denver.
 Julie and her family hope to expand their farm very soon to have chickens, cows and pigs like they had on a previous farm in a different state.
 After growing up in KY, living in CO, DC and Huntersville, the Byrnes Family now consider Denver to be their forever home and are so excited to grow some roots here.
 Julie is a CPA, but works in global tax policy helping people understand current events.
 Julie loves cooking, crafting and being outside on her family's property.